Find out the best concealed carry revolvers that are more than ready to cover your six.

 But is it on target?
 At 15-yards in—where it would most likely be employed—absolutely!
-Expediting the 1.875-inch barreled gun’s target acquisition a factory-installed Crimson Trace Lasergrip, which activates when you grip the revolver’s rounded butt.
+Expediting the 1.875-inch barreled gun’s target acquisition is a factory-installed Crimson Trace Lasergrip, which activates when you grip the revolver’s rounded butt.
 Of course, there’s a ramp front and integral rear sights for backup.
-By the way, the DAO PC 442 comes sans an internal locking mechanism, always a plus.
-MSRP: $762
+By the way, the DAO (double-action only) PC 442 comes sans an internal locking mechanism, always a plus when talking S&W. MSRP: $839

 Ruger LCRx 3” .357 Magnum

 True enough, it’s not as streamlined as other concealed carry revolver options.
 It boasts adjustable rear target sights and an exposed spur.
-Yet, Ruger manages to keep this all fairly unobtrusive, keeping the LCRx snag-free, once you’re used to the system.
-MSRP: $669
+Yet, Ruger manages to keep this all fairly unobtrusive, keeping the LCRx snag-free once you’re used to the system.
+MSRP: $859

 Are .357 Magnum Snubnose Revolvers Still Relevant For Carry?